sonu2k1/Emittr-Assignment-Exploading-Kittens-Game/README.md

 ```

-To run the application got to the client folder and run the following command:
+To run the application got to the frontend folder and run the following command:

 ```
 npm start